Tips for an Effective Web Site

 Traditionally with print materials, like books or brochures, our society has been bred to read from top to bottom, left to right.
 The same holds true to websites, except that since a website can be fluid and have links to other pages, eyes will drift and wander.
 Having other widgets or items on a page can make them move from the important information to non-important information.

 Each page on your site should have a starting point.
 This point should be very noticeable and eye-catching to get their attention.
 The content should flow underneath that.
 Take a look at this site.
 Notice the large words FRESH.
 It directs your eyes to it first.

 The content should then link to all the important areas you want them to view.
 Look at this site (click on any location).
 Notice how the graphic grabs your attention, then the navigation is underneath it.
 They direct your eyes where they want you to go.

-And finally, each page should have an action-item.
+And finally, each page should have an action item.
 Something you want the prospect to DO.
-Do you want them to contact you?
+Should they contact you?
 Do you want them to fill out a form?
-Do you want them to click a link or take a survey or click the next page?
+How about clicking a link or taking a survey or clicking the next page?
 Make sure that you have them doing something to get the results you want, whether it is reading more, or gathering their information.

 It’s important to have a navigation bar that is prominent and easy, with not too many links, but enough to hold all your content pages.
 If you look above at my site navigation, you can see that it only has a few main options, that drop down to specific areas.
 It’s clean and not cluttered.

 Making sure that your navigation is sectioned by Main categories and then subcategories, helps viewers find information quicker.

 Alternatively, making sure your site’s content and design is in an organized fashion that follows your navigation is important too.
 Using the grid system in your design helps to keep things organized and uncluttered.